All searches start with words typed (or spoken) into a search bar.

 Investing time and effort into keyword research can transform your business.

-Strategic keyword research has played a huge part in my generating seven figures of income from my blog.
+Strategic keyword research has played a huge part in my generating seven figures of income from my blog (as you can see on my income reports).
 On any given month I reach over 45,000 people through Google:

 Not all of these people are buyers (if they were I’d have won the internet by now).